 Sheffield University’s first Instagram attempt was like many of ours.
 They heard about the channel and thought, “Well, let’s just post some stuff and see what happens!”
 What followed shortly after is what differentiates them from most …

 As the students became more comfortable on the account, content was noticeably trending.
 Success!
-Sheffield's lack of post planning actually became a valuable component of the overall strategy.
+Sheffield's lack of post-planning actually became a valuable component of the overall strategy.
 Rather than mapping out content calendars, the students captured organic moments that piqued their interest.
-“Things on the Instagram account look natural because they were coming directly from what a student is interested in.
-When we started working with the student we started seeing real growth and engagement from the campus community.”

 Instagram is now the school’s best channel for engagement and they use it for advocacy and showcasing life at the university.
 Perhaps best of all, the content created for Instagram is used across all other aspects of marketing.
-Brochures, website photography—it’s the perfect hybrid of authentic photography of campus life as experienced by a student but has an air of professionalism.
+It’s the perfect hybrid of authentic photography of campus life as experienced by a student, but with an air of professionalism.

 The University of Idaho | Moscow, ID